MattiaRiola/is-pizzeria-project/ReportToBe.md

 ## Effect on KPIs and CSFs

-(remark, KPIs and CSFs should not depend on the change, but should remain the ones defined in the As Is section – the goal being to compare the effect of the change on the same indicators)
+(remark, KPIs and CSFs should not depend on the change, but should remain the ones defined in the As Is section ï¿½ the goal being to compare the effect of the change on the same indicators)

 Report only indicators that are supposed to change, argument on why the change has an effect on them, report how much the indicator could change.
 Do not forget the unit cost of the product / service.